krisrs1128/talks/2025/20250711/notes.md

 subject-to-subject variability it really does help to apply this kind of longitudinal design.

 ---

 sometimes it takes...

 In many ways, the simulation experiment is quite naïve.
 I mean these are simulated with Gaussian errors.
-But I think it raised some questions that I don't think I fully appreciated when I started -- it seemed so basic compared to what other students were doing --  but which lately has become really my primary interest.
+I remember being a bit dissatisfied with it, but lately I've returned to this question and realize that there is a lot of depth in questions related to simulation.

 ---

 Why Simulate?

-So stepping back, why should we care about simulation the three main reasons like what we've just seen in the previous example simulation can often be useful for understanding different experimental designs.
+So stepping back, why should we care about simulation? the three main reasons like what we've just seen in the previous example simulation can often be useful for understanding different experimental designs.
 We often use simulation to create ground truth with which we can evaluate different algorithms or new